Membership – Join

 Several Alpine Events in March

-The Nancy Greene Finals Festival for young skiers will be held March 8 and 9 at Table Mountain near North Battleford.
+The Nancy Greene Finals Festival for young skiers was held March 8 and 9 at Table Mountain near North Battleford.

-RART and Nancy Greene will hosting a fun club weekend March 22-23.
+RART and Nancy Greene host a fun club weekend March 22-23.
 Events include the President’s Cup duals race where any/all can race: parents, coaches racing against kids as well!

 Regina Skiers Excel